-In humans, this is illustrated by use of the hyperglycemic clamp technique (Figure 5), in which individuals are made rapidly hyperglycemic by injection of intravenous dextrose, and hyperglycemia is maintained by variable rate dextrose infusion at a predefined target glucose (16).
-Hyperglycemic clamp studies demonstrate a dose-response of insulin secretion in response to glucose concentration, with greater degrees of hyperglycemia eliciting a more robust insulin secretory response in the non-diabetic individual (52, 63).
+Glucose-stimulated β -cell insulin release is the primary mechanism of insulin regulation (Figure 3) (35, 88).
+In humans, this is illustrated by use of the hyperglycemic clamp technique (Figure 5), in which individuals are made rapidly hyperglycemic by injection of intravenous dextrose, and hyperglycemia is maintained by variable rate dextrose infusion at a predefined target glucose (20).
+Hyperglycemic clamp studies demonstrate a dose-response of insulin secretion in response to glucose concentration, with greater degrees of hyperglycemia eliciting a more robust insulin secretory response in the non-diabetic individual (70, 82).
 Using this research technique, two distinct phases of insulin secretion are observed.
-During the first phase insulin response (FPIR, or otherwise referred to as the acute insulin response to glucose, AIRglu), there is an immediate and transient rise in insulin secretion, peaking by five minutes and lasting no more than ten minutes.
+During the first phase insulin response (otherwise referred to as the acute insulin response to glucose, insulin secretion, peaking by five minutes and lasting no more than ten minutes.
 This first phase of insulin secretion is hypothesized to largely result from the immediate release of insulin from insulin secretory vesicles that are already docked and primed at the β -cell membrane.
-The second sustained phase begins at this ten minute timepoint and lasts as long as the glucose elevation is elevated.
-The second phase results from recruitment of insulin secretory vesicles to the β -cell membrane, and is also controlled by intracellular calcium levels (50).
+This first phase response is lost under conditions of diabetes mellitus, when β -cell reserves are exhausted (104).
+The second sustained phase begins at this tenminute time-point and lasts as long as the glucose elevation is elevated.
+The second phase results from recruitment of insulin secretory vesicles to the β -cell membrane, and is also controlled by intracellular calcium levels (68).